Apply for a CVP Loan

 • Viable Repayment Source: The extent to which the project demonstrates a likely and acceptable source of repayment including, but are not limited to, public allocated capital, private grants, capital/investment campaign, program/earned revenue, private loan, or reserves.

 • Acceptable Use of Loan: Whether or not the loan will cover project-based (pre)development costs.
+(High score for predevelopment, moderate-high score for acquisition, moderate score for construction).

 Priorities